rfdonnelly/rfdonnelly.github.io-source/content/posts/using-tree-sitter-parsers-in-rust.md

 [Tree-sitter]: https://tree-sitter.github.io/tree-sitter

-## Overview
+## Toolchain

 Tree-sitter grammars are written in Javascript.
 The grammars are executed using Node to generate the grammar JSON.
 The Tree-sitter CLI uses the grammar JSON to generate a C-based parser.
-The parser is compiled into a Rust binary and accessed via the Rust Tree-sitter bindings.
+The parser is compiled into a Rust binary and used via the Rust Tree-sitter bindings.

 ## Install the Dependencies